Select Page

 3.1 Global Significance

-The fall of the Berlin Wall symbolized the end of the Cold War.
-It was a symbol of hope, reunification, and newfound freedom.
-It marked a new era in international relations, leading to the reunification of Germany and the subsequent dissolution of the Soviet Union.
+The breaking of the Berlin Wall marked the completion of the Cold War.
+In its allure this was a symbol of hope, reunification, and liberty.
+It brought a new phase in the super power relationship and the consequent unification of Germany and the breakup of the Soviet Union.

 Conclusion